What is Combustion?

 Combustion is a chemical process in which a substance reacts rapidly with oxygen and gives off heat.
 The original substance is called the fuel, and the source of oxygen is called the oxidizer.
 The fuel can be a solid, liquid, or gas.
 The oxidizer, likewise, could be a solid, liquid, or gas but is usually a gas (air).
 New chemical substances are created from the fuel and the oxidizer during combustion.
 These substances are called exhaust.
 Most of the exhaust comes from chemical combinations of fuel and oxygen.
 When a hydrogen-carbon-based fuel (like gasoline) burns, the exhaust includes water (hydrogen + oxygen) and carbon dioxide (carbon + oxygen).
 But the exhaust can also include chemical combinations from the oxidizer alone.
 If the gasoline is burned in the air, containing 21% oxygen and 78% nitrogen, the exhaust can also include nitrous oxides (NOX, nitrogen + oxygen).
 The exhaust temperature is high because of the heat transferred to the exhaust during combustion.
 Because of the high temperatures, exhaust usually occurs as a gas, but there can be liquid or solid exhaust products.
 Soot, for example, is a form of solid exhaust that occurs in some combustion processes.

-Three things must be present to occur the combustion: a fuel to be burned, a source of oxygen, and heat.
+Three things must be present for the combustion: a fuel to be burned, a source of oxygen, and heat.
 As a result of combustion, exhausts are created, and heat is released.
 You can control or stop the combustion process by controlling the amount of fuel available, the amount of oxygen available, or the heat source.

-Combustion simulations in ANSYS Fluent software
+Combustion Simulations in ANSYS Fluent Software

-The combustion process in FLUENT software can be simulated using the species module.
+The combustion process in ANSYS FLUENT software can be simulated using the species module.
 The three frequently used models that can be exploited to simulate the combustion in this module are Premixed Combustion, non-premixed combustion, and partially premixed combustion.

-The non-premixed combustion model has features such that the fuel and oxidizer enter the reaction zone from separate flow paths, meaning they are not pre-mixed before entering the chamber, such as diesel internal combustion engines and liquid coal furnaces, heat transfer, or reactant diffusion from either side to the flame sheet, will distort the laminar flame shape and enhance mixing, and may simplify combustion to a mixing problem and eliminate problems associated with nonlinear average reaction rates.
-In this model, we define the Mixture Fraction, which denotes the mass fraction derived from the fuel flow (f symbol), which is the local mass fraction of the burnt and unburned fuel elements (such as C, H, and …) in various gaseous species (such as CO2, H2O, O2, …).
+The non-premixed combustion model has features such that the fuel and oxidizer enter the reaction zone from separate flow paths, meaning they are not premixed before entering the chamber, such as diesel internal combustion engines and liquid coal furnaces, heat transfer, or reactant diffusion from either side to the flame sheet, will distort the laminar flame shape and enhance mixing, and may simplify combustion to a mixing problem and eliminate problems associated with nonlinear average reaction rates.
+In this model, we define the Mixture Fraction, which denotes the mass fraction derived from the fuel flow (f symbol), which is the local mass fraction of the burnt and unburned fuel elements (such as C, H …) in various gaseous species (such as CO2, H2O, O2 …).

-MR-CFD, an expert in the field of combustion simulations
+MR-CFD, an Expert in the Field of Combustion Simulations

 - Combustion in annular, can and double annular combustor